hyurl/alar/api.md

 interface ModuleProxy<T, R1 = any, R2 = any, R3 = any, R4 = any, R5 = any>
 ```

-Once alar is imported to the project, this interface will be presented under
+Once Alar is imported to the project, this interface will be presented under
 the global namespace, and can be used everywhere.

 The interface has the following properties and methods: